Quantum Dynamics of the Isotropic Universe in the Metric f(R) Gravity: Introduction

 It is easy to realize how the present analysis is of relevant interest in primordial cosmology, since it offers a natural scenario via the $f(R)$ gravity, as viewed in the \emph{Jordan frame}, to account for the classical nature of the isotropic Universe, as emerging from a Planckian era \cite{Primordial, Canonical, grav, kt}.

-It is worth nothing that classicization phenomenon is of interest for the real history of a primordial universe and in this respect, the following two perspectives can be considered: \begin{itemize}
+It is worth nothing that classicalization phenomenon is of interest for the real history of a primordial universe and in this respect, the following two perspectives can be considered: \begin{itemize}

 \item The phase space of the inflaton field remains small from the Planck era up to the inflation age \item The evolution of the primordial universe is affected by new physics before the critical instant, when it starts to de-localize (it is reached). \end{itemize}